-As above, our data are sampled from an underlying, unknown closed curve $\mathbf{f}$ which is parameterized by arc-length $s$.
-The challenge of using this parameterization for closed curves is the following: if $\ell$ is the total length of curve $\mathbf{f}$, then under an arc-length parameterization, parameter value $s=0$ should also be mapped to the same point on the curve as the parameter value $s=\ell$.
-In practice, the first observed point sampled from the underlying curve can naturally be associated with $s=0$, but as discussed earlier, we must keep in mind that the domain of a closed curve is actually $\mathcal{S}^1$ and this starting point is arbitrarily chosen.
-Thus, we must take care to recognize that the model fitting should be invariant to cyclic permutations of the rows of $\mathbf{Y}$, i.e., the ordering of the observed points.
+As mentioned above, the challenge of using arc-length parameterization for closed curves is the following: if $\ell$ is the total length of a curve $\mathbf{f}$, then under an arc-length parameterization, the parameter value $s=\ell$ should also be mapped to the same point on the curve as that of parameter value $s=0$.
+Since the starting point can be arbitrarily chosen on $\mathcal{S}^1$ with any parameter $s$, we must take care to recognize that model fitting should be invariant to cyclic permutations of the rows of $\mathbf{Y}$, i.e., the ordering of the observed points.

-There are two major approaches to handling the additional assumption of periodicity.
-First, the model can be restricted to a single period by specifying a parametric periodic model, with coinciding starting and ending points.
-An example of this is trigonometric regression \citep{eubank1990curve}, where trigonometric functions are used as basis functions to account for periodicity \citep{fisher1993statistical,fisher1995statistical}.
-However, estimating regression parameters associated with periodic basis functions can be difficult, and the accompanying Gibbs phenomena introduces an identifiability problem \citep{quinn1989estimating,eubank1990curve}.
-Alternatively, one can fit a fully nonparametric model for the full closed manifold, adding periodic constraints.
-We take the latter approach for the following reason.

-For (univariate) functional data, typically the monotonic parameter values are known (e.g., time points).
-Thus, its range of parameter values can be bounded based on those corresponding to the starting and ending points, and we can add more refined sample points in the domain without changing this range.
+One way of ensuring periodicity is to restrict our model to a single period.
+An example of this is trigonometric regression \citep{eubank1990curve}, where trigonometric functions are used as basis functions to account for periodicity \citep{fisher1993statistical}.
+However, direct estimation of parameters associated with periodic basis functions can be difficult, due to an accompanying identifiability problem \citep{quinn1989estimating}.
+Furthermore, there is another issue with using these types of models for closed curves.
+When modeling univariate functional data, its range of parameter values can be bounded based on those corresponding to the (arbitrarily chosen) starting and ending points.
+The function can thus be more densely sampled within the domain without changing this range.